ythecombinator/resume/resumes/markdown/en.md

 #### [Front in Fortaleza](https://play.google.com/store/apps/details?id=com.devevents.frontinfortaleza)

-> A mobile app with all kinds of information about the biggest Front End event in Ceará, including the venue, speakers, schedule, sponsors, partners etc.
+> A mobile app with all kinds of information about the biggest front-end event in Ceará, including the venue, speakers, schedule, sponsors, partners etc.

 #### [Lumberpack](https://github.com/mabrasil/lumberpack)